Forests

 15. To ensure forest certification schemes are rigorously defined to prevent ‘greenwash’.

-17. A ban on the sale of illegally logged wood products, both imported and domestic.
+16. More effective enforcement of bans on the sale of illegally logged wood products both imported and domestic, and FSC chain of custody documentation requirements.

 18. To ensure that remaining small-scale and localised timber-getting operates within strict ecological limits.